Series expansion of the excess work using nonlinear response theory: Introduction

 \section{Introduction}

-Linear response theory lacks access to regions far from equilibrium for treating only weak perturbations.
-Nonlinear response theory appears then as one of the few alternatives to go beyond the linear regime when exact solutions are absent \cite{kubo1957, callen1959, tani1964, morita1967, peterson1967, samokhin1968, kenkre1971, samokhin1972, kenkre1973, murayama1981}.
-In this approach, the non-equilibrium average of an observable is expressed as a series expansion that is expected to be a good approximation of the exact result.
-In this work, we consider the non-equilibrium average of the generalized force that appears in the expression of the thermodynamic work \be W = \int_0^\tau \overline{\frac{\pd \mathcal{H}}{\pd \lambda}}\frac{\pd \lambda}{\pd t}dt \ee when a control parameter $\lambda$ is varied in time.
+Nonlinear response theory is one of the few alternatives to go beyond the linear response regime when exact solutions are absent.
+The derivation of the far-from-equilibrium behavior within the nonlinear response framework has been done considering both Hamiltonian \cite{kubo1957, tani1964, morita1967, peterson1967, samokhin1968, kenkre1971, samokhin1972, kenkre1973, murayama1981,evans1990} and stochastic \cite{hanggi1978,bouchaud2005,marconi2008,lippiello2008,villamaina2009,colangeli2011,mallick2011,basu2015,holsten2021} microscopic dynamics.
+Pure macroscopic considerations has been also pursued \cite{callen1959,glansdorff1971,maes2003,andrieux2007,stratonovich2012}.
+In this work, focusing in the Hamiltonian approach of the problem, we consider the non-equilibrium average of the generalized force that appears in the expression of the thermodynamic work \be W = \int_0^\tau \overline{\frac{\pd \mathcal{H}}{\pd \lambda}}\frac{\pd \lambda}{\pd t}dt, \ee where $\mc{H}$ is the Hamiltonian of interest, $\lambda$ is an externally controlled parameter that varies in time and $\overline{(\cdot)}$ denotes the non-equilibrium average.
 By subtracting the corresponding quasistatic work from the previous expression, one defines the so-called excess work \cite{nieuwenhuizen2005,nieuwenhuizen2007,crooks2012,bonanca2015} whose value is expected to vanish as the time $\tau$, required to perform the change in $\lambda$, increases.
 Such constraint is imposed by the Second Law of Thermodynamics in either isothermal or adiabatic processes \cite{jarzynski2020}.

 Equation \eqref{eq:work1} tells us that by expanding the non-equilibrium average of $\partial \mathcal{H}/\partial\lambda$, we will automatically have a series expansion of the thermodynamic work whose behavior has to agree with the above-mentioned constraint.
 However, it is well-known that perturbative approaches to time-dependent problems often lead to asymptotic series and present secular terms \cite{arnold2007,lichtenberg2013,logan2013}.
 To exemplify this ubiquitous behavior, consider the Duffing equation \be \ddot{u}+u = -\epsilon u^3, \ee which can be understood as a rescaled harmonic oscillator subjected to an external nonlinear force term.
 When $\epsilon\ll 1$, the solution could be expanded in a series on the parameter $\epsilon$ \be u(t) = u_0(t)+\epsilon u_1(t) + \epsilon^2 u_2(t) + ... . \ee Considering the initial conditions $u(0)=1$ and $\dot{u}(0)=0$, the solution expanded up to first-order becomes \be u(t) = \cos{t}+\epsilon\left[\frac{1}{32}(\cos{3t}-\cos{t})-\frac{3}{8}t\sin{t}\right], \ee which clearly diverges for large $t$, even if $\epsilon$ is small.